 Education Services at Tennyson Center

 The Gerald H. Phipps Education Center at Tennyson Center for Children houses our fully accredited Advance Ed K-12 school program designed to meet the academic, social, emotional and behavioral needs of our students.
 The mission of educational services at Tennyson Center for Children is blending education and healing to engage the minds and strengthen the hearts of children by providing a safe and therapeutic classroom environment that allows for personal growth.
 The program operates on a traditional school year calendar and also includes an 8 week summer school program.

 The program provides general and special education services delivered by licensed general and special education teachers.
 Tennyson Center employs a full-time Speech/Language Pathologist and a part-time Occupational Therapist to provide students with a consistent on-site service provider.
 To enhance the educational experience and services of our students, Tennyson Center also provides a full-time Physical Education, Art, Computer and Title I Teacher.
 Our student to classroom staff ratio is 12:3 which allows for individualized instruction, attention, and coaching.
 Ultimately, our school program prepares students to transition to public school and provides transitional services to meet this goal.

 Unique Components of Our Education Services

-• We are recognized by the Colorado Department of Education as a Positive Behavior Support (PBS) school and both students and staff are committed to being members of a Trustworthy, Caring Community.
+• We are recognized by the Colorado Department of Education as a Positive Behavior Intervention Support (PBIS) school where both students and staff are committed to being safe, respectful and responsible.

 • We use pre, mid-year, and post formal assessments to measure and report out student academic growth.

 • We provide all special education services in-house which allows our students and families to develop working relationships with service providers.
 In-house service provision allows for close supervision of the services being provided and ensures continuity and quality of care.

 • We collect, analyze and make programmatic decisions based on behavioral data collected on a weekly basis.

 • We conduct all necessary assessments for special education determination.